design-rrr/cerberus/2_preparation.md

 * [ ] **1.3.
 Designate a "Master of Ceremony" (MC)**

-The Master of Ceremony (MC) has the responsibility to guide the setup ceremony to make sure each signatory is following the protocal as described.
+The Master of Ceremony (MC) has the responsibility to guide the setup ceremony to make sure each signatory is following the protocol as described.
 Select the MC from the three signatories--ideally the signatory who is most patient and process-oriented.

 | NOTE |
 | - |